All Episodes

 And that there are things that are yet to be discovered.

-And I'm not blaming anybody for saying and describing it the way that they have heretofore.
+And I'm not blaming anybody for saying it and describing it the way that they have heretofore, from Egyptology to space exploration to government conspiracies to all that stuff.

 But I know this.

-A time is coming over the next six or eight years Where our own ability to understand and perceive the truth and the real things are going to happen anyway.
+A time is coming over the next six or eight years where our own ability to understand and perceive the truth and the real things are going to happen anyway.

-This is going to happen no matter what and I'm assured of it and I've watched these predictions and I've watched the things that's happened to me and the thing the timeline that I saw up to 204 and I get a chance to live in them and I know that it's going to happen.
+And I've watched these predictions, and I've watched the things that's happened to me, and the things, the timeline that I saw up to 204, and I get a chance to live in them.

-A lot of people say the near-death experience.
+A lot of people say the near-death experience, they're still debating on whether it really exists.

 And yet there's 15 million people who've had it, who've gone out and begun to change their whole lives.